Ryushe/hyprswap/README.md

 ## installation

 ### installation script
+1. run `sudo ./setup.sh` - installs the app
-1. run `sudo ./setup.sh` - NOTE: running as non-root user will just generate the config
+1. run `./setup.sh` - generate the example config using your current monitor settings
-2. copy outputted config from `setup.sh` into hyprland.conf (replacing old monitor and workspace conf)
+1. copy outputted config into hyprland.conf (replacing old monitor and workspace conf)
   - NOTE: adjust resolutions, positions, and hrtz to desired settings after pasting into hyprland.conf
-3. adjust to the preset configs to your liking
+1. adjust to the preset configs to your liking

 Now, copy the outputted result into you hyprland.conf file replacing:
 - monitor config